-Two movies about World War II – Dunkirk and Darkest Hour – were among the multiple and diverse nominees for 2018 Oscars announced Tuesday in Hollywood, but it was a fanciful film about a young mute woman’s love for an exotic sea creature – The Shape of Water – that led the pack with 13 nominations.
+Two movies about World War II – Dunkirk and Darkest Hour – are among the multiple and diverse nominees for 2018 Oscars, but it is a fanciful film about a young mute woman’s love for an exotic sea creature – The Shape of Water – that leads the pack with 13 nominations.

-The nominees for the 2018 Academy Awards, announced Tuesday morning in Hollywood, were wide-ranging and diverse, including two movies about racial conflict – Get Out and Mudbound – and one coming-of-age drama about a gay teen boy, Call Me By Your Name.
+The nominees for the 2018 Academy Awards are wide-ranging and diverse, including two movies about racial conflict – Get Out and Mudbound – and one coming-of-age drama about a gay teen boy, Call Me By Your Name.

-The other Best Picture nominees were Call Me By Your Name, Darkest Hour, Dunkirk, Lady Bird, Phantom Thread, The Post, The Shape of Water and Three Billboards Outside Ebbing, Missouri.
+The other Best Picture nominees are Call Me By Your Name, Darkest Hour, Dunkirk, Lady Bird, Phantom Thread, The Post, The Shape of Water and Three Billboards Outside Ebbing, Missouri.

 Timothee Chalamet received a Best Actor nomination for his role as a gay teen in Call Me By Your Name.
-Chalamet was also seen in 2017 in Lady Bird, which was also a teen coming-of-age drama that earned multiple Oscar nominations on Tuesday.
+Chalamet was also seen in 2017 in Lady Bird, which was also a teen coming-of-age drama that earned multiple Oscar nominations.

 The Lady Bird nominations included Best Picture, Best Actress for star Saiorse Ronan, Best Supporting Actress for Laurie Metcalf, Best Director for Greta Gerwig and Best Original Screenplay (also for Gerwig).
 Gerwig is only the fifth woman to be nominated for a Best Director Oscar.